 A picture is worth a thousand words.

-But are you applying this strategy to your blog posts?
-Blogging is a science.
+But are you applying this strategy to your blog posts since blogging is a science?

 There are lots of tips and tricks you can learn to engage with your audience, such as mastering the art of storytelling.
 However, words alone won’t drive engagement.

 You’ll need to learn how to incorporate visual elements into your blog posts as well.
-If you’ve been reading my blogs for a while, you know I practice what I preach.
+If you’ve been reading my blogs for a while, you know we practice what we preach.

 Where do you start?
-How many visuals should I include?
+How many visuals should you include?
 What visuals are acceptable?

-These are all valid questions that I can answer for you.
+These are all valid questions that we can answer for you.
 Use this guide as a reference for adding visual content to your blog posts.
 Here’s what you need to know.